 The following resources are available to those who would like to ask questions, report problems, or learn more:

-Heka is a heavily plugin based system.
-There are five different types of Heka plugins:
+There are six different types of Heka plugins:

 Input plugins acquire data from the outside world and inject it into the Heka pipeline.
 They can do this by reading files from a file system, actively making network connections to acquire data from remote servers, listening on a network socket for external actors to push data in, launching processes on the local system to gather arbitrary data, or any other mechanism.

 Decoder plugins convert data that comes in through the Input plugins to Heka’s internal Message data structure.
 Typically decoders are responsible for any parsing, deserializing, or extracting of structure from unstructured data that needs to happen.

 Filter plugins are Heka’s processing engines.
 They are configured to receive messages matching certain specific characteristics (using Heka’s Message Matcher Syntax) and are able to perform arbitrary monitoring, aggregation, and/or processing of the data.
 Filters are also able to generate new messages that can be reinjected into the Heka pipeline, such as summary messages containing aggregate data, notification messages in cases where suspicious anomalies are detected, or circular buffer data messages that will show up as real time graphs in Heka’s dashboard.

 Encoder plugins are the inverse of Decoders.
 They generate arbitrary byte streams using data extracted from Heka Message structs.
 Encoders are embedded within Output plugins; Encoders handle the serialization, Outputs handle the details of interacting with the outside world.

 Output plugins send data that has been serialized by an Encoder to some external destination.
 They handle all of the details of interacting with the network, filesystem, or any other outside resource.
 They are, like Filters, configured using Heka’s Message Matcher Syntax so they will only receive and deliver messages matching certain characteristics.

 The core of the Heka system is the hekad daemon.
 A single hekad process can be configured with any number of plugins, simultaneously performing a variety of data gathering, processing, and shipping tasks.
 Details on how to configure a hekad daemon are in the Configuring hekad section.